 Enter SiteGround’s Cloud offer.
 The Cloud plans are fully managed, WordPress-friendly, and come with most of the advantages of shared hosting.

 While standard hosting limits your resource usage, SiteGround Cloud Hosting puts a full virtual server under your control.
 You can configure the settings in any way you want, enjoying even more freedom than with shared hosting.

-You are free to customize the resources any way you want, as long as they fall anywhere within 4 CPU cores, 8GB RAM, and 40GB storage to 33 cores, 180GB RAM, and 1TB storage.
+You are free to customize the resources any way you want, as long as they fall anywhere between 4 CPU cores, 8GB RAM, and 40GB storage to 33 cores, 180GB RAM, and 1TB storage.

 Even better, the Cloud system can autoscale for you.
 That way, you won’t drop any visitors if your current configuration can’t handle all the traffic.
 You can set custom limits on this option so that you don’t get surprised by your hosting bill.